National-Composites-Centre/CompoST/docs/source/UsingCompost.rst

 The date and name are included only as example, it is up to user which of the variables available are useful to them.

-Guide on how build the data format (LINK - pending - TODO)

 After all required information has been saved somewhere in the tree belonging to `CompositeDB` object, the following code serializes the data into JSON string and saves it.

 .. code-block:: python